grafana/loki/docs/sources/clients/promtail/logrotation.md

         create
 }
 ```
-Here `create` mode works like (2) explained above. `create` mode is optional because it's the default mode in `logroate`.
+Here `create` mode works like (2) explained above.
+The `create` mode is optional because it's the default mode in `logroate`.

-`logroate` configs are usually located in `/etc/logrotate/`
+The configuration for `logroate` is usually located in `/etc/logrotate/`.

-It has a wide range of [options](https://man7.org/linux/man-pages/man8/logrotate.8.html) for compression, mailing, running scripts pre and post rotation, etc.
+It has a wide range of [options](https://man7.org/linux/man-pages/man8/logrotate.8.html) for compression, mailing, running scripts pre and post-rotation, etc.

-**Recommended: Rename and Create**

 ### Kubernetes